redwolfsecurity/axibase_dockers/README.md

       axibase/atsd-sandbox:latest
    ```

+> Note: files or directories mounted into the container, i.e. `--volume /home/user/import:/import`, should not be removed or renamed between container restarts.

 ### File Import Parameters

 `ATSD_IMPORT_PATH` and `COLLECTOR_IMPORT_PATH` variables must be specified using the following format: `path_1,path_2,...,path_N` where each path can refer to either an XML file or zip/tar.gz archive.
 See [path formats](#path-formats).